 These types of medication errors occur with prescriptions written for both commercially prepared drug products as well as compounded drug products.

-Over the last decade, FDA analyzed many documented cases of medication errors in people in an effort to prevent these mistakes.
-CVM’s Division of Surveillance recently began a similar initiative to prevent medication errors in animals.
-As a result of this initiative, the Division of Surveillance has identified reports of medication errors in animals that are similar to the medication errors in people.
+FDA has analyzed many documented cases of medication errors in people in an effort to prevent these mistakes (http://www.fda.gov/Drugs/DrugSafety/MedicationErrors/default.htm).
+CVM’s Office of Surveillance and Compliance began a similar initiative to prevent medication errors in animals.
+As a result of this initiative, the office has identified reports of medication errors in animals that are similar to the medication errors in people.
 Fortunately, medication errors are preventable.
 By applying the lessons learned from human medicine to veterinary medicine, veterinarians can avoid making similar mistakes in animals.

 |Ways to Avoid Medication Errors|

 An adverse drug event, also called an adverse drug experience or ADE, is an undesired side effect associated with the use of a drug, or a lack of a desired effect.
 A medication error may result in an ADE.
 Veterinarians are encouraged to report to CVM all ADEs, including ADEs caused by medication errors.
 ADE reports help CVM determine the frequency and severity of medication errors in animals.
 The information collected from ADE reports can also help CVM develop education outreach programs in an effort to prevent medication errors in animals.